‘S Durga’ makers to crowdsource screenings in Kerala

 Sasidharan, however, is determined to show his movie in Kerala.
 The plan is simple: He has urged fans, movie buffs and film societies in Kerala to organize crowds of at least 100 people who want to watch the movie in their respective locations.
 Wherever such audiences collect, he will use an advance payment from the organizer to rent out a cinema.
 The organizers, in turn, will be paid 10% of ticket sales.
 In short, fans will be booking their own screenings and Sasidharan won’t have to worry about the rent to be paid to the cinema owners.

 “Right now, the audience has no say in deciding the release of a movie.
-We want to change it and create numerous local distributor’s associations who are there for the love of good cinema,” said Sasidharan, in Malayalam.
+We want to change it and create numerous local distributor’s associations who are there for the love of good cinema,” said Sasidharan, in Malayalam.thirdMAds

 The development puts the spotlight on the struggles a conservative society throws up before an Indian art house movie director, even in a place like Kerala that is known for its high literacy, high incomes and expanded individual choice.
 It also underlines the thriving fight back against the system by such directors, at least in Kerala.